-Currently there are no FDA-approved devices for PFO closure, however, the devices used close PFOs are currently approved to treat other conditions such as Atrial Septal Defects.
+Currently there are no FDA-approved devices for PFO closure.
+However, devices used to close PFOs are currently approved to treat other conditions such as Atrial Septal Defects (ASDs).